-All abilities and interests are welcome!
-We provide experiences to young people of all interest levels – that means the “just for fun” kid as well as the conservatory bound student.
+Everyone is welcome!
+Our production projects are open to young people of all interests, experience, and abilities.
 We look to offer each student challenge – and welcome new people into the fold.
 There are no prerequisites to join.

 ANNOUNCING THE CAST:

 Cast lists are sent to the email indicated on the audition form.
 We also post cast lists outside the door of the front office.
 This occurs the afternoon 24 hours after the casting process has been completed.
 It can take a few days for the team to finish casting discussions, so patience is the key.